huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 * `whitelist_enable` - (Optional, Bool) Enable or disable the IP addresse whitelists.
 Default to true.
     If the whitelist is disabled, all IP addresses connected to the VPC can access the instance.

-* `available_zones` - (Required, List, ForceNew) IDs of the AZs where cache nodes reside.
+* `available_zones` - (Required, List, ForceNew) Specifies IDs of the AZs where cache nodes reside.
     If you are creating active/standby, Proxy cluster, and Cluster cluster instances to support cross-zone deployment, you can specify the standby zone for the standby node.
-When specifying availability zones for nodes, separate them with commas.
     Changing this creates a new instance.

-* `product_id` - (Required, String, ForceNew) Product ID or Names used to differentiate DCS instance types.
+* `access_user` - (Optional, String, ForceNew) Specifies the username used for accessing a DCS instance.
+    If the cache engine is *Redis*, you do not need to set this parameter.
+A username starts with a letter, consists of 1 to 64 characters, and supports only letters, digits, and hyphens (-).
     Changing this creates a new instance.

+* `password` - (Optional, String, ForceNew) Specifies the password of a DCS instance.
+Changing this creates a new instance.
+    The password of a DCS Redis instance must meet the following complexity requirements:
+    - Enter a string of 8 to 32 bits in length.
+    - The new password cannot be the same as the old password.
+    - Must contain three combinations of the following four characters: Lower case letters, uppercase letter, digital, Special characters include (`~!@#$%^&*()-_=+|[{}]:'",<.>/?).

-* `maintain_begin` - (Optional, String) Indicates the time at which a maintenance time window starts.
+* `maintain_begin` - (Optional, String) Specifies the time at which a maintenance time window starts.
     Format: HH:mm:ss.
-    The start time and end time of a maintenance time window must indicate the time segment of a supported maintenance time window.
-For details, see section Querying Maintenance Time Windows.
+    - The start time and end time of a maintenance time window must indicate the time segment of a supported maintenance time window.
-    The start time must be set to 22:00, 02:00, 06:00, 10:00, 14:00, or 18:00.
+    - The start time must be set to 22:00:00, 02:00:00, 06:00:00, 10:00:00, 14:00:00, or 18:00:00.
-    Parameters maintain_begin and maintain_end must be set in pairs.
-If parameter maintain_begin is left blank, parameter maintain_end is also blank.
-In this case, the system automatically allocates the default start time 02:00.
+    - Parameters `maintain_begin` and `maintain_end` must be set in pairs.
+    - If parameter maintain_begin is left blank, parameter maintain_end is also blank.
+In this case, the system automatically allocates the default start time 02:00:00.

-* `maintain_end` - (Optional, String) Indicates the time at which a maintenance time window ends.
+* `maintain_end` - (Optional, String) Specifies the time at which a maintenance time window ends.
     Format: HH:mm:ss.
-    The start time and end time of a maintenance time window must indicate the time segment of a supported maintenance time window.
-For details, see section Querying Maintenance Time Windows.
+    - The start time and end time of a maintenance time window must indicate the time segment of a supported maintenance time window.
-    The end time is four hours later than the start time.
-For example, if the start time is 22:00, the end time is 02:00.
+    - The end time is four hours later than the start time.
+For example, if the start time is 22:00:00, the end time is 02:00:00.
-    Parameters maintain_begin and maintain_end must be set in pairs.
-If parameter maintain_end is left blank, parameter maintain_begin is also blank.
-In this case, the system automatically allocates the default end time 06:00.
+    - Parameters `maintain_begin` and `maintain_end` must be set in pairs.
+    - If parameter maintain_end is left blank, parameter maintain_begin is also blank.
+In this case, the system automatically allocates the default end time 06:00:00.

-* `backup_policy` - (Optional, List) Describes the backup configuration to be used with the instance.
+* `backup_policy` - (Optional, List) Specifies the backup configuration to be used with the instance.

-    * `save_days` - (Optional, Int) Retention time.
-Unit: day.
-Range: 1–7.

-    * `backup_type` - (Optional, String) Backup type.

-      Options:
-      * `auto`: automatic backup
-      * `manual`: manual backup (default)

-    * `begin_at` - (Required, String) Time at which backup starts.
-"00:00-01:00" indicates that backup starts at `00:00:00`.

-    * `period_type` - (Required, String) Interval at which backup is performed.
-      Currently, only weekly backup is supported.

-    * `backup_at` - (Required, List) Day in a week on which backup starts.
-Range: 1–7.
-Where: 1 indicates Monday; 7 indicates Sunday.
+  The structure is described below.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the dcs instance.
   Changing this creates a new instance.

 * `tags` - (Optional, Map) The key/value pairs to associate with the dcs instance.

 The `whitelists` block supports: